 Door closing devices which incorporate spring pressure adjustment provide a very useful way of adjusting the closing force on installation to suit the particular site conditions encountered.
-The adjustment should however, be used with care, bearing in mind the needs of adequate closing force and the effects on the user.
+The adjustment should, be used with care, bearing in mind the needs of adequate closing force and the effects on the user.
 Smoke seals can sometimes prevent the door closer from fully closing the door, considerable force being required to deflect or compress the seal, particularly if they are not correctly installed and maintained.
 Very careful consideration should be given to these issues when specifying closing controls to ensure that extra spring strength is not applied just to overcome poor seal efficiency.

 BS EN 1154 states that door closers of less than power size 3 are not considered suitable for fire doors due to their low closing moments, especially beyond 90°.
-It also requires that power adjustable closers should be capable of adjustment to at least power size 3.
+It also requires that power adjustable closers should be capable of adjustment to at least power size 3, and that for such closers the installation instructions shall include precise instructions to the installer to ensure that the door closer is adjusted on site to size 3 or more.
 (Care should be taken to differentiate between variable power adjustable closers and template adjustable, where the closer remains dependent on the template fixing position).

-BS EN 1154 permits delayed action closers to be used on fireresisting door assemblies but it is important that any delay set is no more than that required for its use (e.g. for the easy passage of elderly or disabled persons), and is not more than 25 seconds. ^Dage 31
+BS EN 1154 permits delayed action closers to be used on fireresisting door assemblies but it is important that any delay set is no more than that required for its use (e.g. for the easy passage of elderly or disabled persons), and is not more than 25 seconds.